Soonad/docs.formality-lang.org/docs/source/language/Box-System.md

 That is, instead of using `x` inside each case of the pattern-match, we return a function which will then receive `x` and then the desired operation.

-2. Make an manual copy.
+2. Make a manual copy.

 For words in particular, there is a native `cpy` operation that copies it as many times as desired: